intel-iot-devkit/joule-code-samples/doorbell-js/README.md

 5. Now it prompts you to take a tour of XDK, up to you if you want to take a tour.
 6. Now you have the code in front of you and you can play around with it as you please.

-You need to connect to your Intel® Gross Tete TuChuck board from your computer to send code to it.
+You need to connect to your Intel® Joule Module carrier board from your computer to send code to it.

 ![](./images/xdk-select-device.png)

 Click the **IoT Device** menu at the bottom left.
-If your Intel® Gross Tete TuChuck is automatically recognized, select it.
+If your Intel® Joule Module carrier board is automatically recognized, select it.

 ![](./images/xdk-manual-connect.png)